- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

-- The Most Dangerous Video Game: It's not the video game itself that is dangerous, but the glitch and bug abuse Lear ends up doing.
+- The Most Dangerous Video Game: It's not the video game itself that is dangerous, but Lear's abuse and his locking of STRATA.

 - Player Killing: Not a strong aspect here, even though Lear sends Goneril, Regan and Darkstar to PK the protagonists once they get into his game in an effort to get them to quit.

-- Reality Ensues: Despite all their skill at STRATA, a game in which they're both swordfighters, Jesus-kun and Dragun get easily beat by Flora and Gunicorn respectively in real kendo spars because they had stopped so long ago.
+- Reality Ensues: Despite all their skill at STRATA, a game in which they're both swordfighters, Kirito and Mitaro get easily beat by their own sisters in kendo spars because they had stopped so long ago.
 Their playing the game turns out to be their downfall, each in their own way:

-- Jesus-kun ran straight into the wall because he didn't accelerate as fast in real life as he did in STRATA, and focused on his speed rather than his position.
+- Kirito ran straight into the wall because he didn't accelerate as fast in real life as he did in STRATA, and focused on his speed rather than his position.

-- Dragun gets screwed by his muscle memory from playing STRATA because his real body can't move as fast as he can in the virtual world, so he trips over his first step.
+- Mitaro gets screwed by his muscle memory from playing STRATA because his real body can't move as fast as he can in the virtual world, so he trips over his first step.

 - Unwinnable by Design: Lear's Magic Archive (the location, not the game) doesn't exist.
 Jesus-kun and Dragun can only get in Lear's personal map (the closest thing to any magic archive he might have) when they are teleported inside by the hackers on their side.

 - You Gotta Have Blue Hair: Completely averted by most as avatars are taken in straight from STRATA.
-However, Freya and Alysia have obviously new avatars, with Freya's golden-blonde hair and eyes being obvious marks that Lear's Magic Archive has an entirely different aesthetic.
+However, Freya and Alysia have obviously new avatars, with their sparkling hair being obvious marks that Lear's Magic Archive has an entirely different aesthetic.